PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 11:16:10
+Last updated: 2024-04-02 11:16:54
-Random Quote: We must learn our limits.
-We are all something, but none of us are everything. - Blaise Pascal
+Random Quote: Wisdom alone is the science of other sciences. - Plato